lx1993333/CIS561/Code_Gen/README.md

     2. Class member inheritance.

+*some test files are provided in sample folder.

 build instructions:
 * Make sure the path lead to include/reflex was added in the enviroment. (for C++, use 'export CPLUS_INCLUDE_PATH="$CPLUS_INCLUDE_PATH:/usr/local/include"')
 * Use cmake to build and link files.
 Then use "Makefile" to build the program.
 (In shell environment(like terminal), run "make")